The Stillman M.B.A. Curriculum

-The M.B.A. curriculum is designed to provide a strong foundation in accounting, economics, the behavioral and quantitative sciences, and the functional areas of business.
-The Pre-Qualification, Foundation and Essential Knowledge Sequences provide the base from which each student can select a concentration area.
+The Stillman M.B.A. curriculum is designed to develop servant leadership with a strong foundation in the functional areas of business such as accounting, economics and behavioral and quantitative sciences.
+The curriculum consists of 42-45 credits divided into seven areas.
+The Pre-Qualification, Foundation and Essential Knowledge Sequences provide the base from which each student selects a concentration area.

 ||4 credits |

 The Stillman MBA concentrations are 12 credits unless otherwise noted.

 - Information Technology Management

 - Sport Management (13 credits)

 V. Breadth Electives